-There are a few steps any business can take to finding employees through LinkedIn.
+There are a few steps any business can take to find employees through LinkedIn.
 We have condensed them into 4 helpful and effective tips and tricks:

-- Status update: posting an update about a new open position or a call for applicants can spread the word to your followers.
+Posting an update about a new open position or a call for applicants can spread the word to your followers.
 Those following you are probably the most interested and motivated to work for you.
-This means you already have a good base with which to start with.
+This means you already have a good base with which to start.

-- Research before reaching out: do they have applicable or transferable skills?
+Do they have applicable or transferable skills?
 Are they endorsed by other connections or past employers?
 If they do not match your description, there is no point in reaching out to them.
 That’s why LinkedIn is great as a supplementary process to sorting through CVs.
 You can see their experience at a glance.
-If you like what you see, they might progress to a possible next-stage.
+If you like what you see, they might progress to a possible next stage.
 If not, then it's alright because no time has been wasted reading additional material.

 Finding employees through LinkedIn isn't always as easy as it seems.
 Combining your usual hiring process with this process will yield the best results.
 LinkedIn cannot always provide you with the complete picture.
 Profiles are not fully updated and a CV and cover letter can provide much more detailed information.